-Annapolis Rowing Club's Novice Rowing Program
+Novice Rowing Program

-Step 2: Novice Rowing Program
+Novice Rowing Program

 The ARC Novice Program is a comprehensive 9-week session consisting of three (3) practices per week.
+The Novice program will culminate in a fun and spirited club-wide "Race" and a pot luck celebration!
 Participants who commit to the program and complete it become well versed in all facets of sweep rowing including safety, technique, training and competition.
 The Novice Program is a fantastic way to 'get into' this great sport.

-The ARC Novice Program will begin on Saturday 08 June* with practices continuing through Saturday 10 August depending on weather conditions.
+The ARC Novice Program will begin June10, 2019 with practices continuing through August 10, 2019.

-Monday and Wednesday Evenings: 6:00pm - 8:30pm
+Monday and Wednesday Evenings (6:00pm - 8:00pm)

 - Participate in a minimum of 50% of the Novice practices.
 More is better!